alanb128/ha-environmental-sensors/README.md

 ### Operation

-Provide 5v 4A or greater to the Pico's mico usb port to power the device and start the code automatically.
+Provide 5v 4A or greater to the Pico's VSYS pin to power the device and start the code automatically.
 Update the settings file to publish via MQTT.
+Note that most of the I2C sensors need to be powered by the 5V supply and then connected to the Pico through the logic level shifter.
+(See the schematic)

 ## Connecting to Home Assistant